Tornado outbreak in Oklahoma prompts calls to take cover as the threat of severe storms continues from Missouri to Texas - KESQ

 There were reports of injuries, property damage, flooding and downed power lines and trees across several counties Saturday night, the Oklahoma Department of Emergency Management said.
 The extent of the damage was unclear early Sunday.

-Sulphur, over 80 miles from Oklahoma City, saw injuries and impacts from what appears to be at least two large tornadoes overnight as a flood warning was issued for the city, according to the weather service.
+Sulphur, about 80 miles south of Oklahoma City, saw injuries and impacts from what appears to be at least two large tornadoes overnight as a flood warning was issued for the city, according to the weather service.

 “A large and extremely dangerous tornado was located south of Sulphur, moving north at 35 mph.
 First responders need to prepare for additional tornado impacts immediately!!!” the weather service in Norman warned.